 We are undertaking a programme of research to improve the management of low back pain (LBP) in older adults.
-As part of this research we will survey 1,000 older people with LBP and up to 3,000 older people without LBP so we can understand the impact of LBP on health outcomes in older adults.
+As part of this research we will survey up to 6,000 older people with and without back pain, so we can understand the impact of LBP on health outcomes in older adults.

 We will also evaluate a physiotherapy intervention for older adults with a common spinal condition called neurogenic claudication and plan to recruit between 400 and 500 participants in a randomised controlled trial.